Financial Aid Philosophy

 The Bureau of Vocational Rehabilitation (BVR) provides grant programs for undergraduate students with disabilities.
 The Rehabilitation Services Commission in the student's state of residence determines a student's eligibility.
 Students with disabilities who are interested in applying should contact their local BVR office to begin the process.

-Ohio Medical Career Center is an approved training provider for BVR benefits.
+Ohio Medical Career College is an approved training provider for BVR benefits.
 BVR funding can be used for Nursing Assistant (CNA/STNA), Phlebotomy, and Billing & Coding training programs.

 Dayton BVR Office